Iron County Historical Society

 Looking towards the Office Area from the north end of the Granite Room.
 This was the freight area of the old station.

-As you enter the granite room, formerly the baggage room of the Depot, there are several research items such as old school records from the 1940s and 1950s, and several other books as well as scrapbooks in and on top of two glass front bookcases.
-Above the bookcases you will find a collection of farm tools on the wall and hanging from the ceiling.
-Down below is a mill stone from Marble Creek given by Rev. Ed St. Clair and other tools.
+As you enter the granite room, formerly the baggage room of the Depot, you can see the large wooden doors on the right and left that were used to load and unload baggage.
+There are several research items such as business and/or county records from the late 1800s and early 1900s, along with several other books and scrapbooks in and on top of two glass front bookcases.
+Above the bookcases and hanging from the ceiling, you will find a collection of farm tools.
+Below is a stone from Marble Creek and other tools given by Rev. Ed St. Clair.

-The porch column came from the Emerson House as seen in the picture.
+The porch column came from the Emerson house/mansion as seen in the picture.
 The beautiful home once stood near the present location of the Catholic Church, the area being known locally as the Ste.
 Marie Du Lac.
-The property is the home of a statue erected to commemorate the location where General Ulysses S. Grant received his commission as General.
-The location is nearly as well known for its ducks.
-It is unusual to find a pond and ducks on the Main Street of a town!
+The property is the home of a statue erected to commemorate the location where General Ulysses S. Grant received his commission as Brigadier General.
+The location is nearly as well known for its ducks!
+It is unusual to find a pond and ducks on the main street of a town!

 Safe fron the Iron County Bank.The old safe is from the original Iron County Bank.
 Note the bank ad above and the bank officers listed from 1896.
 The old safe is from the original Iron County Bank.

 The four large matching display cases on the right contain various items pertaining to Iron County and its people.
-The first has military displays on the top three shelves and the bottom two hold the Beardsley Collection and the Barger Collection.
+The first has military displays on the top three shelves and the bottom holds the Beardsley Collection and Barger Collection.
 The second display case includes a collection of local medical and funeral home exhibits and many local business items.

 The mailboxes between the second and third cases are from the Annapolis Post Office and were donated by Clarence Keathley.
 The third case houses Lester Keathley’s collection of rocks and minerals collected from the Iron County area.
 Other mining collections are found on the bottom shelves.
 The fourth case holds individual collections of several people.
 The next display is an extensive collection of international dolls donated by Mrs. Charles Ottman.